talkable/talkable-docs/source/optional/paypal_auto_redirect.rst

 =============================

-If you accept PayPal as a payment method you must turn on auto-redirection to your thank you page for Curebit to work.
+If you accept PayPal as a payment method you must turn on auto-redirection to your thank you page for Talkable to work.

 1. Login to Paypal.
 2. Click "**Profile**" in the top navigation.